SunsetFi/suntime-js/README.md

 ### Compiled usage

-If multiple runs are desired, or for more advanced use cases, the script can be 'compiled' (read: tokenized) with `compileProgram` or `compileExpression`.
+If multiple runs are desired, or for more advanced use cases, the script can be 'compiled' (parsed into AST) with `compileProgram` or `compileExpression`.
 This returns a compilation unit with the following methods:

 #### evaluate(realm?)